objcio/articles/2014-05-01-animations-explained.md

 rectangle.layer.position = CGPointMake(150, 0);
 ```

-Alternatively, you can the animation to remain in its final state by setting its `fillMode` property to ` kCAFillModeForward` and prevent it from being automaticaly removed by setting `removedOnCompletion` to `NO`.
+Alternatively, you can the animation to remain in its final state by setting its `fillMode` property to ` kCAFillModeForward` and prevent it from being automatically removed by setting `removedOnCompletion` to `NO`.

 ```objc
 CABasicAnimation *animation = [CABasicAnimation animation];